StrangeBeeCorp/docs/docs/thehive/administration/ldap/configure-ldap-server.md

     A descriptive name to identify this LDAP configuration within TheHive.

-    **- Servers hostname or IP address \***
+    **- Servers host name or IP address \***

-    The address of the LDAP server you want to connect to, either a hostname or an IP address.
+    The address of the LDAP server you want to connect to, either a host  name or an IP address.

     Example: *ldap.domain.local*